ESIPFed/science-on-schema.org/guides/Dataset.md

 #### Tier 3: Numeric values

-For variable with numeric measured values, other properties of schema:PropertyValue can add additional useful information:
+For variables with numeric measured values, other properties of schema:PropertyValue can add additional useful information:

-- [unitText](https://schema.org/unitText).
+- [schema:unitText](https://schema.org/unitText).
 A string that identifies a unit of measurement that applies to all values for this variable.
-- [unitCode](https://schema.org/unitCode).
+- [schema:unitCode](https://schema.org/unitCode).
 Value is expected to be TEXT or URL.
 We recommend providing an HTTP URI that identifies a unit of measure from a vocabulary accessible on the web.
 The QUDT unit vocabulary provides and extensive set of registered units of measure that can be used to populate the schema:unitCode property to specify the units of measure used to report datavalues when that is appropriate.
-- [minValue](https://schema.org/minValue).
+- [schema:minValue](https://schema.org/minValue).
 If the value for the variable is numeric, this is the minimum value that occurs in the dataset.
 Not useful for other value types.
-- [maxValue](https://schema.org/maxValue).
+- [schema:maxValue](https://schema.org/maxValue).
 If the value for the variable is numeric, this is the maximum value that occurs in the dataset.
 Not useful for other value types.
-- [measurementTechnique](https://schema.org/measurementTechnique).
+- [schema:measurementTechnique](https://schema.org/measurementTechnique).
 A text description of the measurement method used to determine values for this variable.
 If standard measurement protocols are defined and registered, these can be identified via http URI's.
-- [url](https://schema.org/url) Any schema:Thing can have a URL property, but because the value is simply a url the relationship of the linked resource can not be expressed.
+- [schema:url](https://schema.org/url) Any schema:Thing can have a URL property, but because the value is simply a url the relationship of the linked resource can not be expressed.
 Usage is optional.
-The recommendation is that schema:url should link to a web page that would be useful for a person, but are not intended to be machine-actionable.
+The recommendation is that `schema:url` should link to a web page that would be useful for a person to interpret the variable, but is not intended to be machine-actionable.

 Example:
 <pre>